codecowboydotio/as3_workshop/ansible/parameter_ansible/README.md

     ansible_httpapi_use_ssl: yes
     ansible_httpapi_validate_certs: no

+    VIP_ADDRESS: 1.1.1.1

   tasks:

+    - name: Update AS3 template
+      template:
+        src: as3_simple.j2
+        dest: as3_simple.json

     - name: Deploy or Update AS3
       f5networks.f5_bigip.bigip_as3_deploy:
-          content: "{{ lookup('file', 'as3.json') }}"
+          content: "{{ lookup('file', 'as3_simple.json') }}"
       tags: [ deploy ]
 ```

-The playbook above adds the onfiguration that is found in my as2.json file to the BIG-IP that is configured in the variables section of the playbook.
+The playbook above does two things:
+1. It creates an AS3 json declaration from a jinja2 template
+2. It uploads that configuration to the BIG-IP.

+The first task reads in variables from the command line - or uses the default variable VIP_ADDRESS and passes this to a jinja2 template.
-The task reads in a local file from disk.
+The second task reads in a local file from disk.
 This file is the as3 declaration.

+The jinja2 template is an AS3 declaration with the addition of a JINJA variable called VIP_ADDRESS
 ```
 {
      "class": "AS3",